ehannes/borgbackup-job/README.md

 ```
              Service A               Service B
                    \                   /
-  Cron job for service A           Cron job for Service B
+  Cron job for Service A           Cron job for Service B
                      \               /
       Service A backup job       Service B backup job
                        \          /